Neutra-Phos Side Effects

 Generic Name: potassium phosphate / sodium phosphate

-Note: This page contains side effects data for the generic drug potassium phosphate / sodium phosphate.
-It is possible that some of the dosage forms included below may not apply to the brand name Neutra-Phos.
+Note: This document contains side effect information about potassium phosphate / sodium phosphate.
+Some of the dosage forms listed on this page may not apply to the brand name Neutra-Phos.

 For the Consumer

 Applies to potassium phosphate / sodium phosphate: oral tablet

 Along with its needed effects, potassium phosphate / sodium phosphate may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.